Pashupati: Nepal

 Although Nepal is a secular state, its population is predominantly Hindu.
-Pashupatinath is revered as a national deity.
+Pashupati is traditionally considered to be the guardian deity of Nepal.
 The Pashupatinath Temple, located at the bank of the river Bagmati, is considered one of the most sacred places in Nepal.
 In mythology it is said that Pashupatinath started living in Nepal in the form of a deer because he was enchanted by the beauty of Kathmandu Valley.

 India

-A Pashupatinath temple is sited on the banks of the Shivana river in Mandsaur, Madhya Pradesh, India.
+The Pashupatinath Temple in Mandsaur is sited on the banks of the Shivana river in Mandsaur, Madhya Pradesh, India.
 It is one of the most important shrines of Mandsaur, and Shiva in the form of Pashupati is its primary deity.